efmomoh/Leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please give it a star and follow me on GitHub LinkedIn and Twitter , you are also welcome with any suggestions🙏
+If you like this project please give it a star and follow me on GitHub LinkedIn and Twitter , you are also welcome to any suggestions🙏

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Microverse codding, partners, morning sessions and my standup teams for helping and encouraging me to do this project
+I would like to thank my Microverse codding, partners, morning sessions, and my standup teams for helping and encouraging me to do this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>